 The Patient Demographics Supplier in the Patient Demographics Query for Mobile (PDQm) Profile

-The utility of such providing such services is illustrated in Figure 42.6.2-1, which shows in interaction diagram, and Figure 42.6.2-2, which shows a sequencing of these interactions.
+Figure 42.6.2-1below illustrates the grouped actors and the transactions between them and Figure 42.6.2-2 which shows a sequencing of the interactions between actors.

 Figure 42.6.2-1: mACM Actor Interactions with a Client Registry using the PDQm Profile

 In Figure 42.6.2-2, the PDQm Patient Demographics Supplier acts as a registry of subjects of care in the health system.
-The Alert Reporter, grouped with a Patient Demographics Consumer, executes an appropriate Mobile Patients Demographic Query [ITI-78] transaction to determine a list of enterprise IDs for targeted subjects of care according to internal business requirements.
+The Alert Reporter, grouped with a Patient Demographics Consumer, executes an appropriate Mobile Patients Demographic Query [ITI-78] transaction to determine patient IDs for targeted subjects of care.
 The Alert Reporter then sends the alert on to the Alert Aggregator using the Mobile Report Alert [ITI-84] transaction.
 The Alert Aggregator, grouped with a Patient Demographics Consumer, may also execute an appropriate Mobile Patients Demographic Query [ITI-78] transaction in order to determine the contact points (e.g., cell phone number) of the referenced subject of care.

 Figure 42.6.2-2: Sequencing of mACM Actor Interactions with a Client Registry